AtechPro/atechpro_kelaud_komputing/readme.md

 1. I can't able to afford cloud Bill
 2. This is probably way to hosting onto the local to the internet, consider DDNS
 3. Everything is come with cost, not doing is also a cost, doing is also a cost
-4. Failure Teach not your Paper in your Final Exams
+4. Failure Teachs, not your Final Exams paper that you should studied 2 week before the exam week

 ---

 ## 🧪 Toys I'm Playing With

 - Docker Engine
 - Docker Compose
-- Kali Linux (official and my own tweaks)
+- Kali Linux
-- XFCE4 / VNC / x11vnc
+- XFCE4 / VNC
 - Linux Biasa2 ja, mcm debian sma ubuntu, kadang kali
--  GUI forwarding
+- GUI forwarding via web or VNC
 - Container networking secrets (bridges, iptables, DNS), this would be next

 ---